Your membership has expired

 Door handle

-"Key cover came off door handle."
+"Key cover came off and price to fix was $400"

 Anonymous, CO (2019 Hyundai Ioniq Plug-in Hybrid 1.6-L 4 Cyl plug-in hybrid)